 Hike To The Caves

 The tubing takes place at Nohoch Che’en Caves Branch Archaeological Reserve, an hour from Belize City.
 ‘Major Tom’ has been leading tours to this Reserve since 1992 and has explored all areas of the park.

 When you first arrive at the site, you are kitted out with a life jacket, helmet, head torch and a giant tube.
-You do then have to CARRY your tube and equipment for around 25 minutes on a hike through the rainforest, where you will see lots of native plants and trees.
-Our guide for tubing also tried to track down a local monkey troupe that often hangs out in that area of the rainforest, but they weren’t around on the day of my visit (apparently they were seen at the zip lining area instead!).
+You do then have to CARRY your tube and equipment for around 25 minutes on a hike through the rainforest.
+You will see lots of native plants and trees.
+Our guide for tubing also tried to track down a local monkey troupe that often hangs out in that area of the rainforest.
+But they weren’t around on the day of my visit (apparently they were seen at the zip lining area instead!).

 I found it most comfortable to balance the tube on my head.
-I found the perfect position so I could carry it hands free and it also kept the sun off my face and head!
+I could carry it hands free and it also kept the sun off my face and head!

 At the entrance to the cave network, we had 15 minutes to take photos, swim in a cave area and jump off some low rocks into ridiculously clear (and deep) water.
 There were loads of little fish swimming around too.

 When it was time to start our cave tubing float, the guide tied all the tubes together in a line, so we could just sit back, relax and not worry about floating away into the darkness!
 This is when everyone has to then put on the lifejackets and the head torches.

 The caves for the most part are PITCH BLACK.
 The guide points out various formations in the caves with his torch and obviously if you look the same way, it then gets brighter and lights it up!
 The caves are pretty awesome, there is even a waterfall inside them!